Datona-Labs/datona/Example-KYC.md

 **Simulate 5 years have gone by and explore permissions:**

 19\.
-As the Owner, try to delete the vault before the retention period has ended.
+As the Owner, try to delete the vault before the retention period has ended;

 20\.
-Simulate 5 years gone by
+Simulate 5 years gone by;

 21\.
-As someone other than the Owner, try to delete the vault.
+As someone other than the Owner, try to delete the vault;

 22\.
 As the Owner, delete the vault.